 Justice Reinvestment in Hawaii

-- Requires timely risk assessments of pretrial defendants to lessen costly delays in the pretrial process
+- Required timely risk assessments of pretrial defendants to lessen costly delays in the pretrial process;

-- Focuses probation and parole resources on individuals most likely to reoffend; and
+- Focused probation and parole resources on individuals most likely to reoffend; and

-- Increases the amount that people pay toward victim restitution and ensures institutions have the mechanisms in place to collect, track, and disperse these funds effectively.
+- Increased the amount that people pay toward victim restitution and ensured institutions have the mechanisms in place to collect, track, and disperse these funds effectively.

-These policies are estimated to reduce bed demand in correctional facilities by more than 1,000 beds, saving the state $130 million over 6 years.
-As of June 30, 2015, Hawaii’s prison population was 6,024, about 154 fewer people than the baseline projection.
-Between FY2012 and FY2015, monthly restitution collections have doubled, and Hawaii collected $1.56 million in restitution from incarcerated people and parolees.
-In FY2014, Hawaii funded up to 22 victim services positions.
-Between FY2013 and FY2015, the state reinvested $10.6 million to expand the availability of community-based treatment programs; hire additional corrections staff and parole officers to complete risk and needs assessments and support reentry efforts; and hire research and planning staff.
+Six years after the legislation passed, 600 fewer prison beds were in use.
+As of June 30, 2018, Hawaii’s prison population was 5,477, about 810 fewer people than the baseline projection.
+Since enactment of Justice Reinvestment policies in June 2012, the Crime Victim Compensation Commission has collected over $4 million in restitution payments from people in prison, on furlough, and on parole.
+In 2014, Hawaii funded up to 22 victim services positions.
+Between 2013 and 2015, the state reinvested $10.6 million to expand the availability of community-based treatment programs; hire additional corrections staff and parole officers to complete risk and needs assessments and support reentry efforts; and hire research and planning staff.

-The CSG Justice Center provided technical assistance to Hawaii on the implementation of the Justice Reinvestment policies, including assisting PSD in developing a restitution collection database, facilitating implementation of a pretrial risk assessment tool, and helping the Hawaii Paroling Authority, PSD, and the Judiciary develop a training and recertification strategy for staff on using risk assessments.
+The CSG Justice Center provided technical assistance to Hawaii on the implementation of the Justice Reinvestment policies, including assisting the Department of Public Safety (PSD) in developing a restitution collection database, facilitating implementation of a pretrial risk assessment tool, and helping the Hawaii Paroling Authority, PSD, and the judiciary develop a training and recertification strategy for staff on using risk assessments.